RaffiAkhdilputra/DSTRCT/README.md

 ## About

-**DSTRCT** is a Laravel-based full-stack framework configured with Blade, Vue and Vite.
-It offers a clean and modular architecture designed to kickstart development quickly with modern tooling.
+**DSTRCT** is a Laravel-based full-stack e-commerce application built for scalability and modern web development.
+Designed with a clean architecture, DSTRCT leverages Laravel’s powerful backend ecosystem alongside a responsive frontend stack powered by Blade and Vue.js.
+This project provides a solid foundation for developing custom online stores, marketplaces, or retail systems — all while using modern tools like Vite for blazing-fast frontend compilation.

 ---